andreydem0505/WalletWatcher/README.md

    Authorized users can:
    - Add wallets: `/addwallet 0x...`
    - Remove wallets: `/removewallet 0x...`
-   - Set a tag to a wallet for identification: `/settag 0x... some_tag`
+   - Set a tag for a wallet for identification: `/settag 0x... some_tag`
-   - Check status: Send any message to get the last update time and monitored wallets list
+   - Check status: Send any message to get the last update time and the monitored wallets list

 ### Environment Configuration (.env)
 ```bash